-bitwarden supports two-step login via YubiKey.
+Bitwarden supports two-step login via YubiKey.
 Any YubiKey that supports OTP capabilities can be used.
-This includes all YubiKey 4 series devices as well as YubiKey NEO.
+This includes all YubiKey 4 and 5 series devices as well as YubiKey NEO and YubiKey NFC.

 - Web vault on a device with a USB port that can accept your YubiKey.

-- Android on a device with NFC capabilities.
+- Android on a device with NFC capabilities or a USB port that can accept your YubiKey.
 Read more here.

 Enable Two-step Login with YubiKey

 Two-step login can permanently lock you out of your account.
 It is very important that you write down and keep your two-step login recovery code in a safe place in the event that you lose access to your YubiKey.